harish876/llmarena/README.md

 * ❕: Model likely hit max token limit.

 If issues are found, delete the corresponding output file or fix the parser and rerun the model with `skip_existing`.
 If the parser requires a manual overwrite, you can edit `src/matharena/parse_manual.py` and add a key-value pair mapping the model solution to a parseable solution.

+## Evaluation Logs

+You can find logs from our evaluation containing full reasoning traces (if availabel) and solutions produced by the models at the following link: [https://files.sri.inf.ethz.ch/matharena/matharena_data.zip](https://files.sri.inf.ethz.ch/matharena/matharena_data.zip).

 ## Post-Processing Results
 To post-process results to add them to our website, you should run